-Enjoy homemade cherry pie all year long with the convenience of canned cherries – no pitting required!
+Enjoy homemade cherry pie all year long even without fresh cherries.
+Thanks to the convenience of canned cherries – there’s no cherry pitter required!

 I’ve been on a mission to record my Mom’s pie recipes.
 So far, I’ve shared her lemon meringue pie and banana cream pie recipes.
 Today’s homemade cherry pie recipe is my oldest brother’s favorite.
 It’s a classic all American pie – perfect served warm with a scoop of ice cream.